- Aged lead

 - Lead-to-job conversion

 - Sometimes called close rate.
 The percentage of leads you purchased that became billable jobs.
-Health benchmark for residential cleaning: above 30%.

 - LTV